skip to content

 00:03:20 - Jenn Junod

-really like, I think, surprisingly.
+I really like it, I think, surprisingly.
 And Josh knew this.
 Josh Goldberg, for those who may not know, is the author of this book.

 00:03:30 - Anthony Campolo

 He's been on my podcast.
-Technically, the episode is not aired yet, which I feel terrible about because it's been a really long time, but it will air soon, the next month or two.
+Technically, the episode has not aired yet, which I feel terrible about because it's been a really long time, but it will air soon, in the next month or two.

 00:03:40 - Jenn Junod

-Everyone please excuse my sniffles, but because they're not going away, it is very springy here.
-This week we actually get to start going over part two.
-Functions.
+Everyone please excuse my sniffles because they're not going away.
+It is very springy here.
+Yeah, this week we actually get to start going over part two: functions.

 00:03:54 - Anthony Campolo